All Episodes

 Isn't everybody made aware of that?

-We can't even use our own cell phone in our work environment in C B P, let alone handling classified information so casually.
+We can't even use our own cell phone in our work environment in CBP, let alone handling classified information so casually.

 Yeah.

-And is that Richard, same experience?
+And is that, Richard, same experience?

 Same experience.

-Uh weekly, monthly, yearly reminders.
+Weekly, monthly, yearly reminders.

 Jonathan, what's your take?

-All your years you've been uh involved in government, the things that you've been involved in, I assume you had a security clearance, correct?
+All your years you've been involved in government, the things that you've been involved in.

-When I was an FBI agent, I had uh top secret SCI, which is about as high as you can go, secret compartmentalized information, and as well I'm sure all these guys did, which means that you are it's so classified that you can only know bits and parts of certain things.
+And as well, I'm sure all these guys did, which means that it's so classified that you can only know bits and parts of certain things.

-And when you're read into these programs, you know that with even if there's no classification, it's just a dialogue and there's no symbol there in dialogue that tells you it's classified, you know that that information should not be divulged in an open area in a place where it could be listened to or uh taken away by the enemy.
+And when you're read into these programs, you know that with even if there's no classification, it's just a dialogue and there's no symbol there in dialogue that tells you it's classified, you know that that information should not be divulged in an open area, in a place where it could be listened to or taken away by the enemy.

-You have to watch these things, and you just know it.
+You have to watch these things and you just know it.

 And you're held to the standard by the law.